Chocotto Love

 "Chokotto Love" (ちょこっとLove, A Little Bit of Love) is the first single of the subgroup Petitmoni.
 It was released on November 25, 1999 and sold 1,123,610 copies, peaking at number one on the Oricon charts in Japan.

-It was later covered by bubblegum dance group Smile.dk as "Petite Love"; This cover was featured on their remix album, SMiLE Paradise.
+It was later covered by bubblegum dance group Smile.dk as "Petit Love"; This cover was featured on their remix album, SMiLE Paradise.

 In 2013, Yuimetal of the kawaii metal group Babymetal performed a cover during their Legend 1999 show at NHK Hall.
 The song was chosen because it was a hit in 1999, the year of her and fellow member Moametal's birth.